markop404/media-downloader/README.md

 ### Theming
 The program uses the QT's Fusion theme.
 This setting is hard-coded, so the program does not respond to themes set globally in a system (apart from responding to light/dark theme).
 ### Translations
 There is currently no interest in translating this program to other languages.
-Also, the current code is not written in a way that supports translating.
+Also, the current code is not written in a way that fully supports translating.
 ### Installation & Updates on Windows
 This program currently has no update mechanism or installer for Windows.
 However, there are plans to add them in a future version.
 ## Disclaimer